HandBrake/HandBrake-docs/source/docs/en/latest/contributing/contribute.markdown

 Developers wanting to contribute code should check out the [HandBrake source code on GitHub](https://github.com/HandBrake/HandBrake) and create a pull request on GitHub for each contribution.
 For more on this workflow, read [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).

 [Open issues](https://github.com/HandBrake/HandBrake/issues) are good candidates for learning and fixing various parts of the code base.
+In particular, look out for tickets labelled as ["Patch / Help Welcome"](https://github.com/HandBrake/HandBrake/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Patch%20%2F%20Help%20Welcome%22) as these are good candidates to start with.

-Please introduce yourself on an issue if you wish to work on it.
+Please introduce yourself on a ticket or one of our [Community](../help/community-support.html) channels before working on a issue.

-Please be aware, the developers that work on the HandBrake project are volunteers.
+The developers that work on the HandBrake project are volunteers.
 As such, it is not always possible to provide timely feedback or mentoring.
+Please be patient for a response.

 If AI is used in the process of making a change, it must be disclosed in the Pull Request.